applh/wparty/readme.txt

 2. This is the second screen shot

 == Changelog ==
+= 1.7.5 =
+* shortcode to add page template to active theme

 = 1.7.4 =
 * widget lorem
 * widget media [DEV]